Ho-Ro/nanovna-tools/README.md

 The script saves one complete configuration block from the device.
 On restore the size of the config file is checked against the flash config size.
-Also the *MAGIC* value at file start will be checked, either `RNOC` for calibration or `UNOC` for configuration - this is 'CONR' or 'CONU' reverse :)
+Also the *MAGIC* value at file start will be checked, either `TNOC` for calibration or `VNOC` for configuration - this is 'CONT' or 'CONV' reverse :)
 This check helps a little bit to avoid the usage of wrong data.

 ```